jonathandb/datalogger/docs/source/code/read_sensor_scheduler.rst

 read_sensor(timer)
 ------------------
 This method is run when the timer goes off.
-It reads all the sensors that belongs to the timer and puts them in a list which is then stored in the :class:`~packet_manager:PacketManager` with the :ref:`store_packet_in_memory` method.
+It reads all the sensors that belongs to the timer and puts them in a list which is then stored in the :class:`~packet_manager.PacketManager` with the :ref:`store_packet_in_memory` method.
 A signal is given to the led_manager to flash the sensor led.

 .. literalinclude:: ../../../datalogger/read_sensor_scheduler.py
    :pyobject: ReadSensorScheduler.read_sensor